telefonicaid/netphony-network-protocols/README.md

 Detailed CHANGELOG [click here](CHANGELOG)

 ## **Latest news**
+- Hotfix to work with BPGPeer
+- Ability to work with multiple NLRIs in the same BGP-LS MP Reach
 - License is now Apache 2.0
 - BPG-LS Tested with Juniper MX routers
 - Various bugfixes in BGP-LS